Related tools

-When to use WebM Compressor vs other formats
+When to use How to compress WebM and reduce video file size vs other formats

-Use our compressor when you have WebM and need a smaller file that plays on all devices—we output MP4.
-Keep WebM only if you're targeting browsers and Android and want to stay in VP9/WebM.
-For maximum compatibility and one output format, our MP4 output is the best choice.
+Use our compressor when you have WebM and need a smaller file that plays on all devices—MP4 is the most compatible choice.
+Keep WebM output if you target browsers and want VP9/WebM.
+For one format that works everywhere, MP4 is usually best.

 Compatibility

-The compressed output is MP4 (H.264), so it plays on every major platform.
-If you need WebM output specifically, you can convert the result with another tool.
+When you choose MP4 output, it plays on every major platform.
+If you need WebM output specifically, select WebM in the output settings.
 We never output a larger file than the original.

 Quality considerations